 Bower Adventure Course (BAC)

-Youth in the BAC will have the opportunity to be certified in Wilderness Medicine, learn backcountry living skills while backpacking on trails and over mountain passes, learn mountaineering skills while camping on a glacier, experience a 24-hour solo time, learn basics of rock climbing, raft through class III-IV whitewater, and apply skills on a student led expedition.
-Guides will use these experiences in the outdoors to mentor youth and encourage them to reach their full leadership potential.
+Youth in the BAC will have the opportunity to be certified in Wilderness Medicine, fortify backcountry living skills through backpacking, experience uninterrupted solitude for 24-hours, push for a summit in the North Cascades, learn the basics of rock climbing, raft through class III-IV whitewater, and apply their skills on a student-led expedition.
+Guides come alongside youth in the BAC to mentor and encourage them to reach their full leadership potential.

 In honor of Andrew Bower and his love for youth and the outdoors